c383d893/AMF-LSU-Database-and-Pipeline2/2024_AMFPipeline/2024_AMFPipeline_OTU/README_OTU_LSU_AMF_pipeline.txt

 sbatch --array=1-10%8 AMFseqTrimParallel.sh		# Samples will be trimmed in parallel (up to 8 simultaneously)

 ### After AMFseqTrimParallel.sh is done running:

-# 1. Fire up fastQC:
+# 1. Create qza object of trimmed reads
-module load gcc/8.2.0 fastqc/0.11.9
+qiime tools import \
+  --type 'SampleData[PairedEndSequencesWithQuality]' \
+  --input-path trimmed \
+  --input-format CasavaOneEightSingleLanePerSampleDirFmt \
+  --output-path trimmed-paired-end.qza

-# 2. Generate fastQC summaries for R1 and R2:
+# 2. Generate summaries for R1 and R2:

-zcat ./trimmed/*R1_trimmed.fastq.gz | fastqc -o ./fastQCoutput stdin:R1
-zcat ./trimmed/*R2_trimmed.fastq.gz | fastqc -o ./fastQCoutput stdin:R2
+qiime demux summarize \
+  --i-data trimmed-paired-end.qza \
+  --o-visualization trimmed-paired-end.qzv

-# 3. Download fastqc outputs (./fastQCoutput/*.html)
+# 3. Download  outputs (./trimmed-paired-end.qzv)

-# 4. View on web browser: https://www.bioinformatics.babraham.ac.uk/projects/fastqc/
+# 4. View trimmed-paired-end.qzv either on https://view.qiime2.org/
+#    or using a local install of qiime2 and the command
+#    "qiime tools view trimmed-paired-end.qzv"

 # 5. Choose truncation lengths for R1 and for R2 --
 #    where does sequence quality start to drop off?
 #    Specify your cutoffs in the next sbatch command (below)